sargsyan/github-notifier/documentation.md

 - [Troubleshooting](#troubleshooting)
 - [Support](#support)

+# Description

+The application will show real-time notifications from Github and Github enterprise instances.
+One of the most important focuses of the application is to provide the most information with the notification banner, so that users would not need to click and open the details in a browser unless they want to participate in the thread.
+This will allow users to get updated on what is going on in the projects that they are interested without getting interupted from their daily tasks.

 # How to generate github notifications token

-Click on you user Icon in the top right part for github.com website or github enterprise server, Go to settings.
+Click on you user Icon in the top right part for Github website or Github enterprise server, Go to settings.

 Go to "Developer settings" page.
 Then go to "Personal access tokens" page an click on "Generate new token".
 Enter your password in newly opened login screen.